caschb/caschb/README.md

 ## I'm currently a Master's student and I'm a researcher at the CNCA-CeNAT

-My research topic is in in-situ analysis and visualization applied to seismological simulations
+My research topic is in performance visualization in task-based parallel programming libraries

 ## Interests relating to Computer Science and related fields